-There are two types estufa: the “Armazen the color”, warming in wooden barrels, and the “cubas the color” warming in plastic of ceramic vessels of 20,000 to 40,000 liters.
+There are two types of estufa: the “armazen de color”, heating in wooden barrels, and the “cubas de color” heating in plastic ceramics or concrete barrels from 20,000 to 40,000 liters.

-All 3 year old Madeira are produced in estufa’s.
-The caramel-like character from this young Madeira makes it very suitable for starters.
-Almost all of these wines are being used in the kitchen for soup, sauces and stew.
-They are today’s most exported Madeira’s.
+All 3-year-old Madeira’s are produced in estufas.
+Because of the caramel-like character these young Madeira’s are very suitable for dishes.
+Almost all of these wines are processed in soups and sauces and meat-stews.
+These are the most exported Madeira’s today.

 New quality estufas